loganmarchione/docker-postfixrelay/README.md

 ## Explanation
   - Most home ISPs block port 25, so outbound emails must be relayed through an external SMTP server (e.g., Gmail)
   - This container acts as a single collections point for devices needing to send email
-  - Postfix acts as a relay (listening on port 25) from an internal network to an external SMTP server (e.g., Gmail)
+  - ⚠️ Postfix acts as an open relay.
+As such, this is not meant to be run on the internet, only on a trusted internal network! ⚠️
 ```

         Internal (LAN) network                                        Public internet